History of telephone numbers in the United Kingdom: All figure dialling

 The use of names in allocating STD codes was intended to provide a mnemonic for the exchange in the same way as for the Director system, but the mnemonic link was often obscure.
 A single charge group code would usually cover multiple exchanges in various locations, which were identified either by a linked numbering scheme or extended codes.
 This meant that many exchanges were given alphanumeric STD codes that did not relate to their names: Swallow's code of 0GR 289 only made sense if you knew it was connected to Grimsby, for example.
 In addition, telephones connected to automatic exchanges in non-director areas had been issued with dials that had numbers but not letters printed on them, so would need to have new dials fitted to enable alphanumeric dialling.

-At the same time, international direct dialling was being introduced and as other countries (such as the USA) had different assignments of letters to digits the opportunity for confusion existed.
+At the same time, international direct dialling was being introduced and as other countries (such as the US) had different assignments of letters to digits the opportunity for confusion existed.
 An earlier modification to get round this problem for European dialling was the addition of the letter Q to the digit 0, which previously represented only the letter O. This was because some French exchanges had alphabetic codes including Q, but in the event France moved to all-digit codes before direct dialling from the UK was introduced.

 The use of alphabetic exchange (area) codes was abandoned in the UK in 1966 in favour of all figure numbering.
 Nevertheless, about 60% of current area codes are still based on the original alphabetic STD codes.

 Special services

 Until the mid-1980s freephone numbers could be accessed only by ringing the operator on 100 and asking to be connected, e.g. Freephone 8963 for BT customer service.
 From 1985, the 0800 code came into use for freephone services.
-These numbers often had only 8 digits, e.g. 0800 1111 for ChildLine.
+These numbers usually had 10 digits, but a few exceptions had only 8 digits, e.g. 0800 1111 for ChildLine.

 From around 1980, calls to Radiophones could also be direct dialled.